DCC-EX/dcc-ex.github.io/docs/ex-commandstation/accessories/signals/signal-overview.md

 \"Red\" aspect.

 Continue to
-`/ex-commandstation/accessories/signals/light-signals`{.interpreted-text
-role="doc"} for details on how to define and connect light signals.
+`/ex-commandstation/accessories/signals/light-signals` for details on how to define and connect light signals.

 ### Semaphore (or servo) signals